HEALTH CONCERNS

 Stress

-Though stress may seem like a common and relatively harmless term, chronic stress can wreak havoc on your body.
+It's true: chronic stress can wreak havoc on your health.
 When your body perceives a stressful situation, it activates the sympathetic nervous system (SNS), or the fight-or-flight response.
 This response triggers the release of epinephrine, also known as adrenaline, and norepinephrine, and ultimately diverts energy away from your body’s typical functions and towards the stressor.
 This can make it difficult to think clearly, harder to focus, and could exhaust your brain.
 Learning to reduce your stress over time through interventions like meditation, exercise, or dietary changes, may help when your brain feels foggy.

 Medication